Why do we need this research?

 What difference will this project make?

-This study has provided a detailed picture of iodine deficiency during pregnancy in obese women, and begun to investigate some of the reason why might be the case.
-The findings from this research could strengthen recommendations for pregnant women to ensure they get enough iodine in their diet, or could lead to trials of iodine supplements during pregnancy.
+This study has provided a detailed picture of iodine deficiency in obese pregnant women and has shown that it is linked to lower birthweight.
+The findings from this research could strengthen recommendations for pregnant women to ensure they get enough iodine in their diet or could lead to trials of iodine supplements during pregnancy.